andyzhangx/demo/windows/azurefile/README.md

 #### Note:
 1. Windows agent node set up by acs-engine uses https://github.com/Azure/kubernetes, which contains more features than [upstream](https://github.com/kubernetes/kubernetes), e.g. azure disk & file on Windows features are available from [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1), while these two features are avaiable from v1.9.0 in [upstream](https://github.com/kubernetes/kubernetes)

-2. Azure disk mount feature on Windows is avalable from version >= [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1).
+2. Azure file mount feature on Windows is avalable from version >= [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1).
 And this feature is only supported on `Windows Server version 1709` (`"agentWindowsSku": "Datacenter-Core-1709-with-Containers-smalldisk"`), please note that there is a **breaking change** for Windows container running on 1709, only container tag with `1709` keyword could run on 1709, e.g.
 ```
 microsoft/aspnet:4.7.1-windowsservercore-1709
 microsoft/windowsservercore:1709